mgeisler/pyplayground/README.md

 Deployment
 ----------

-You need access to an installation of [ZeroCloud][3] to use ZeroPy.
-You deploy ZeroPy using `zpm`.
-First clone the repository and create the `zeropy.zapp` file:
+You need access to an installation of [ZeroCloud][3] to use PyPlayground.
+You deploy PyPlayground using `zpm`.
+First clone the repository and create the `pyplayground.zapp` file:

     $ zpm bundle

 Then deploy the zapp:

-    $ zpm deploy container/zeropy zeropy.zapp
+    $ zpm deploy container/pyplayground pyplayground.zapp

 Then load the `index.html` file in your browser and you should be able to execute Python code.